 Regulatory Floodway.
-The channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one foot at any point.
-These areas are designated as floodways on the Flood Boundary and Floodway Maps.
+The channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one foot.

 Restaurant.
 An establishment in which food and drink are prepared, served and consumed primarily within the principal building.